canonical/ubuntu-pro-for-wsl/docs/howto/verify-subscribe-attach.md

 (howto::verify-pro-sub)=
 ## Pro subscription

-After installing UP4W and entering your token you should see a confirmation that your Pro subscription is active:
+After installing UP4W on a Windows machine and entering your token you should see a confirmation that your Pro subscription is active:

 ![Confirmation in graphical interface that subscription is active.](../assets/status-complete.png)